Taichung MRT: Green line

 The Green line between Beitun and Wuri is an elevated railway with driverless electric trains.
-The route is 16.5 km long and contains eighteen stations.
-It stretchs from Songzhu Road in Beitun District of Taichung along Beitun Road, Wenxin Road, and Wenxin South Road to the High Speed Rail Station in the Wuri District.
-It was expected to cost NT$53.491 billion, and was built by the Taipei City Department of Rapid Transit Systems.
-The planned total cost for the project is NT$51.39 billion (including land acquisition costs), which is split between the local and central government.
+The route is 16.5 km long and contains 18 stations.
+It stretches from Beitun Main Station on Songzhu Road in Beitun District along Beitun Road, Wenxin Road, and Wenxin South Road to the Taichung HSR station in Wuri District.
+It was expected to cost NT$53.491 billion and was built by the Taipei City Department of Rapid Transit Systems.
+In 2011, the planned total cost for the project was NT$51.39 billion (including land acquisition costs), split between the local and central governments.